-CSC-63 - Introduction to Structured 3 units Query Language (SQL) (Same as CIS-63)
+CSC-63 - Introduction to Structured Query Language (SQL)

 This course provides an introduction to the relational database management system industry standard - Structured Query Language (SQL).
 Students will analyze, design, and implement database schema using the SQL programming language.
 SQL will be utilized to develop a database structure (DDL).
-The student will use SQL to create both Select and action queries(DML).
+The student will use SQL to create both Select and action queries (DML).
 Joins, Unions, Differences and sub-query statements will be covered.
 Both the Access and Oracle SQL statements will be covered.
 54 hours lecture, and 18 hours laboratory.
 (TBA option)